 When you run CONVERT with the ON DESTINATION PLATFORM option, the source database must be open read-only.
 However, the script generated by CONVERT ON DESTINATION PLATFORM must be run on a database instance that is started NOMOUNT.
-If the convert script will be reading datafiles from the source database during execution of the CONVERT DATAFILE commands, then the source database must not be open read/write during the execution.
+If the convert script reads data files from the source database during execution of the CONVERT DATAFILE commands, then the source database must not be open read/write during the execution.

 Syntax Element Description CONVERT SCRIPT script_name Specifies the location of the file to contain the convert script generated by CONVERT DATABASE ON TARGET PLATFORM.
-If not specified, the convert script is not generated. skipSpec Specifies that CONVERT DATABASE should skip inaccessible, offline, or read-only datafiles during the conversion process.
-TRANSPORT SCRIPT Specifies the location of the file to contain the transport script generated by script_name CONVERT DATABASE.
+If not specified, the convert script is not generated. skipSpec Specifies that CONVERT DATABASE should skip inaccessible, offline, or read-only data files during the conversion process.
+SKIP UNNECESSARY DATAFILES Specifies that only data files with undo segments are converted by the command.
+If converting at the destination platform then the generated CONVERT script only includes data files with undo segments.
+Data files without undo segments do not need to be converted and can be copied directly from the source database to the destination database.
+If the command is converting from or to hp Tru64, data files with ASSM segment headers must also be converted.
+TRANSPORT SCRIPT script_name Specifies the location of the file to contain the transport script generated by CONVERT DATABASE.
 If omitted, the transport script is not generated.